Uploading Data from CSV Files - Console Mode

 Steps for running the CSV upload tool in console mode:

-- Ensure that you have already created the database in Zoho Analytics account into which the data is to be uploaded.
-To know how to create a database, click here
+- Ensure that you have already created the workspace in Zoho Analytics account into which the data is to be uploaded.
+To know how to create a workspace, click here

 - Configure the proxy settings and the required Import settings in the common_params.conf file.
 Read more about these configuration settings from the Proxy Settings and Import Settings sections.

 - Run the CSVUploadConsole.bat / CSVUploadConsole.sh file under <Tools_Home> bin directory along with the required parameters.
-You have to provide full path of the CSV file to be uploaded, Zoho Analytics Database name, Table name, Type of Import, Zoho Analytics User Name and Password in the same order as given in the following snippet.
+You have to provide full path of the CSV file to be uploaded, Zoho Analytics Workspace name, Table name, Type of Import, Zoho Analytics Email Address and OAuth Authentication Parameters in the same order as given in the following snippet.

-- After successful execution, the data in the CSV file will get uploaded to the specified table in Zoho Analytics database.
+- After successful execution, the data in the CSV file will get uploaded to the specified table in Zoho Analytics workspace.

 - The last upload details will be logged in the <Tool_Home>/logs/csvupload_serverout.txt file.